xxyzz/WordDumb/docs/contributing/development.rst

    $ calibre-debug -c "from calibre.translations.msgfmt import main; main()" translations/*.po

 .. note::
    Poedit's "Update from source code" feature would comment the language name translations then move them to the end of the file.
-You shold revert this change when commit.
+You should revert this change when commit.

 Add difficulty data to more languages
 -------------------------------------